 When not practicing medicine, I like to read up articles and watch documentaries on space science and earth science, both of which have piqued my curiosity since childhood days, when I would be eagerly awaiting the fortnightly science column by Pathik Guha in Anandamela (আনন্দমেলা).
 I am hooked to a number of popular science channels on YouTube like Vsauce, Veritasium, Kurzgesagt, SciShow, Asap Science.
 A more recent interest is history, both Indian and world history, which has been rekindled after reading novels by Amitava Ghose, one of my favourite authors.

-Other than Amitava Ghose, Jhumpa Lahiri is another favourite among the current authors.
-Though I must confess that I haven’t read much fiction in recent years.
+Other than Amitava Ghose, Jhumpa Lahiri is another favourite of mine among the current authors, although I must confess that I haven’t read much fiction in recent years.
 As a child, I had read children’s literature in Bengali extensively.
 In school, I was introduced to English fiction when I had read a quite a few classics from the school library, other than voraciously reading almost all of Enid Blyton.
 I had finished reading almost all of Saratchandra during my school years.

 I went to St. Lawrence High School, Ballygunge and thereafter earned my M.B.B.S. degree from North Bengal Medical College, Siliguri, in 2012.
 After college, I returned home and joined Sambhunath Pandit Hospital as a Housestaff.